 The qualification is only available in English.

 2.7 PROGRESSION OPPORTUNITIES

-Learners may progress on to a range of other first aid qualifications such as the three-day First Aid at Work qualification as specialised First Aid Qualification e.g. Emergency Paediatric First Aid.
+Learners may progress on to a range of other first aid qualifications such as regulated First Responder courses which offer advanced skills, knowledge and understanding beyond First Aid at Work.